A National Historic Landmark

 We offer self-guided tours throughout the week as well as guided tours most Saturdays and Sundays at 1pm.
-If you would like to schedule a private guided tour, please visit our Education page for more information.

 Our museum is free to enter during normal business hours.
 Please let us know if there is anything we can do to make your visit more enjoyable and educational.